 Medicare: The federal program of health benefits for retirees and other qualified individuals as established by Title XVII of the Social Security Act of 1965, as amended.
-Medicare consists of four parts, A, B, C and D. Parts A and B provide medical coverage to Medicare Beneficiaries.
+Parts A and B provide medical coverage to Medicare beneficiaries.
 To be eligible for benefits from PEIA, the Medicare-eligible member is REQUIRED to enroll for both Medicare Parts A and B.

-Medicare Advantage Plan: A type of Medicare plan that combines Medicare Parts A and B into one comprehensive benefit package.
-PEIA provides benefits to Medicare-eligible retired employees and Medicare-eligible dependents of retired employees through the Medicare Advantage plan offered by Humana, Inc.
+Medicare Advantage and Prescription Drug Plan (MAPD): A type of Medicare plan that combines Medicare Parts A, B, and D into one comprehensive benefit package.
+PEIA provides benefits to Medicare-eligible retired employees and Medicare-eligible dependents of retired employees through the MAPD plan offered by Humana, Inc.